-Entries are open to any individual, organisation or partnership involved in professional planning work, or related activities such as placemaking, regeneration, urban design and economic development, is eligible for entry.
+Entry is open to any individual, organisation or partnership involved in professional planning work, or related activities such as placemaking, regeneration, urban design and economic development.
 Entries are welcomed from the public, private or voluntary/community sector, anywhere in the UK.

 Please provide the following information